2022 Fiordland deer management operation

 Kaimanawa REZ Aerial Deer Management

-With assistance from the Game Animal Council, the Sika Foundation Conservation Trust applied and was granted funding through the Government’s Jobs for Nature Programme to deliver several deer management and conservation projects over the next three years.
+With assistance from the Game Animal Council, the Sika Foundation Conservation Trust applied and was granted funding through the Government’s Jobs for Nature Programme to deliver several deer management and conservation projects through to 2025.
 One of these is an adaptive deer management and research programme in the Kaimanawa and Kaweka Forest Parks.
 The project will be led by the Sika Foundation strongly collaborating with the Department of Conservation and will start with a focus on the 15,000ha Remote Experience Zone (REZ) in the Kaimanawa Forest Park…READ MORE.

 Fiordland Wapiti Area Venison Project